 Katja often dreamed about visiting her relatives in Indonesia and spending the whole summer with them.

-The corrupt lawyer was summoned before Congress to explain his behaviour during the past few months.
+The corrupt lawyer was summoned before Congress to explain his behaviour over the past few months.

-The patent dispute first started when employees were denied the opportunity to make profits from their discovery.
+The patent dispute first started when the employees were denied the opportunity to make a profit from their discovery.

-The old farmer was trying to protect his livelihood by looking for new markets to sell his produce.
+The old farmer was trying to protect his livelihood by looking for new markets to sell his produce to.

-The city river often tended to overflow as people were throwing away furniture and other rubbish in it.
+The city river often tended to overflow as people were throwing furniture and other rubbish into it.

-The weekly meetings were cancelled on different occasions because the director was traveling abroad.
+The weekly meetings were cancelled on multiple different occasions because the director was traveling abroad.

-Mark was surprised to receive a message from Natalie and decided to call her back right away.
+Mark was surprised to receive a message from Natalie and he decided to call her back right away.

-The next speaker was responsible for presenting the international sale statistics to the company's shareholders.
+The next speaker was responsible for presenting the international sale statistics to the company shareholders.

 The Italian capital was blocked by protestors who demanded greater accountability and transparency from the government.